savicario/addis-ababa-hydroserver-training-2026/README.md

   In this exercise, you will upload observations using the [**Streaming Data Loader**](https://hydroserver.org/user-guides/tutorials/hydroserver-101/part-3-sdl-setup.html).
 The Streaming Data Loader is a HydroServer tool that monitors a CSV file for new sensor observations and automatically uploads new data to a HydroServer datastream as the file is updated.

-  To load data using the Streaming Data Loader, you need to repeat some of the steps we completed in Exercise 1, particularly creating a new *datastream* to receive the data.
-We do not need to create a new monitoring site because the new station is located at the same physical site in Kanzenze.
+ To load data using the Streaming Data Loader, you need to repeat some of the steps completed in Exercise 1, particularly creating a monitoring site and a new datastream to receive the data.
+In the case of Rwanda, we do not need to create a new monitoring site because the new station is located at the same physical site in Kanzenze.
 It is simply a newer station installed with the support of the Nile Basin Initiative (NBI).

+For Kenya, Uganda, and Ethiopia, you will need to create a new monitoring site because, in Exercise 1, you used your own sample datasets from different monitoring locations.

-  This exercise is the same for all countries.
-We have created the same file for each country.
-You can access it by going to your country folder and opening Exercise 2.
+You can access the exercise by going to your country folder and opening Exercise 2.
 The code is written in Python in Jupyter Notebooks with the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) Python package.
 You can access and run Exercise 1 here: [Access Exercise 1](https://mybinder.org/v2/gh/savicario/addis-ababa-hydroserver-training-2026/main?urlpath=lab)